 In an alternate dimension called Videoland, populated by worlds and characters originating from the Nintendo games that were popular at the time the cartoon series was made, an ancient prophecy foretold of a savior who would deliver Videoland from the forces of evil that threatened to overtake it.
 Back on Earth, teenager Kevin Keene’s passion for video games (and by association his knowledge of the games) made him an ideal candidate to fulfill the prophecy’s role as savior.
 One day while playing a video game, Kevin and his dog Duke were pulled through a warp zone originating from the TV set in his bedroom and sucked into Videoland.
-What started out as a live-action Kevin actually turned into a cartoon character once he entered the new world (meaning, he saw and recognized himself as a cartoon character).
+What started out as a live-action Kevin literally turned into a cartoon character once he entered the new world.

 In Videoland, Kevin found himself equipped with a Zapper (electronic gaming gun) and a Nintendo-styled control pad (attached where his belt buckle would be) that he could use to execute video game type abilities (such as pausing the action or executing an unnaturally high jump) as long as the power of the controller didn’t run down, which it sometimes did.
 He quickly teamed up with a new group of friends who called him Captain N (recognizing him as the one the prophecy foretold).
 Princess Lana ruled Videoland in place of her father who had been banished to the Mirror.
 In her service was the short but powerful robot Mega Man (from his own self-titled game), the handsome but vain Simon Belmont (from Castlevania), and the arrow shooting, cherub-like Kid Icarus (also from a self-titled game).
 At the beginning of the second season the group was joined by Game Boy, a human-sized supercomputer shaped like the Nintendo product of the same name.